powerbot15/alloy-pull-to-refresh/README.md

 Usage
 -----

-Widget common usage is pretty simple: it reacts on App custom events:
+Widget common usage is pretty simple.
+It reacts on App custom events:

 +	refreshStartWorking
 +	refreshStopWorking